niamhreesepamilar/ECE-2112-PA-1/README.md

 ## Jupyter Notebook

-To view the complete Python program for Programming Assignment 1, open or download ___.
+To view the complete Python program for Programming Assignment 1, open [ECE2112 - PA1](https://github.com/niamhreesepamilar/ECE-2112-PA-1/blob/f84a6137b5de7fd472354ed60fd99f1de37abe52/ECE2112%20-%20PA1.ipynb).
 Open the file in Jupyter Notebook and select **Run All** to execute every cell.

 Thank you for reading!